Ohio

 Does Ohio require police departments to use body cameras?

 No. Ohio has never passed a law requiring every law enforcement agency in the state to purchase or deploy body cameras.
 A bill known as Andre's Law, named for Andre Hill, a Columbus man shot and killed by an officer in December 2020 who had not activated his body camera before firing, would have required every Ohio agency to equip officers with body and dashboard cameras by July 1, 2023 and would have required agencies to release unedited footage of a misconduct complaint within 21 days.
-The bill passed the Ohio House but did not clear the legislature as state law.
+The bill, House Bill 367, was referred to the House Criminal Justice Committee but never received a floor vote in either chamber and did not clear the legislature as state law.
 Columbus itself adopted a local version of Andre's Law by city ordinance in February 2021, requiring city officers to activate cameras during stops, pursuits, uses of force, and other enforcement actions, but that ordinance binds only the Columbus Division of Police, not agencies elsewhere in the state.
 As a result, whether an Ohio department uses body cameras at all, and its activation rules, remain a matter of local budget and policy rather than state command.

 Is Ohio police bodycam footage a public record?